-There are surprisingly not a lot of places to camp directly on the Atlantic Coast.
-Many campgrounds and resorts are near the ocean but don’t offer views from their sites.
+There are surprisingly not a lot of places to camp right on the Atlantic Coast.
+Many campgrounds are near the ocean but don’t offer views from their sites.

 Though fewer than you’d expect, there are still some beautiful places where you can pull up to see the water.
-We searched from the rugged shores of Maine to the sandy beaches of Florida on RV Park Reviews and found eight campgrounds and resorts where you can fall asleep to the sound of the waves.
+We searched from the rugged shores of Maine to the sandy beaches of Florida on RV Park Reviews and found eight RV parks where you can fall asleep to the sound of the waves.

 1. South Carolina: Ocean Lakes Family Campground